That1M8Head/infriendly/README.md

 Infriendly's simplicity and lack of automated features may not appeal to everyone.
 In fact, it's not designed to appeal to everyone.
-Many users prefer the convenience and assistance provided by AI-powered writing tools.
+Many users prefer the convenience and assistance provided by more traditional code editors or Markdown processors.

 However, for those who value a pure and unadulterated writing experience, Infriendly offers a refreshing alternative.